Welcome to the College of Midwives of British Columbia

 - to administer the affairs of the College, while promoting and enhancing: collaborative relationships with other colleges, health authorities and educational institutions; inter-professional collaborative practice; and registrants’ ability to respond to changes in practice and emerging issues in health care.

 The College Board (six elected registered midwife members and three appointed public members) meets quarterly.
-Public attendance at board meetings is welcome, but must be prearranged with the College office.
+Public attendance at board meetings is welcome, but must be prearranged with the CMBC office.
 Committees of the Board meet regularly.